jj1bdx/erlang-freebsd-port/readme.md

 This Port is highly experimental, so use with care.

-Current version is for R15B03-1, tested on 9.1-STABLE/amd64 and 8.3-STABLE/i386.
+Current version is for R15B03-1, tested on 9.1-STABLE/amd64.

-This port is based on FreeBSD Ports svn r310183.
+This port is based on FreeBSD Ports svn r316462.

 ## Notes